Baked Eggnog Custards

 We all have holiday traditions we remember from growing up.
-When I think about my own, i think about my mom slaving over Baked Alaska for my father's company Christmas party each year.
+When I think about my own, I think about my mom spending hours on Baked Alaska for my father’s company Christmas party each year.
 I think about stockings and lottery tickets on Christmas Eve and new pajamas.
 And I think about baked custards.

 In our house, baked custard wasn’t reserved just for the holidays.
 My mom would often make it after getting out of the bath late at night, Murder She Wrote playing from our little counter-top television.
 I remember how I’d smell the warmly spiced vanilla aroma coming from the kitchen and know that the following day was going to be a good one.

 In college I really missed my mom’s custard and called to ask if she could email me the recipe.
 In the mail five days later, I received a very tattered copy of The Fanny Farmer Cookbook with a post-it note on the page for Baked Custards.
 Five ingredients, less than an hour: could that really be it?
 I started making custards for myself and my roommates.
 During finals, they were a lifesaver late at night.
 In graduate school I didn’t have much time to cook or bake, but when I came home for the holidays there was always custard.